मधुर्य-कादम्बिनी

 śreyaḥ-sṛtiṁ bhaktim udasya te vibho...

 My dear Lord, devotional service unto You is the best path for self-realization.
-If someone gives up that path and engages in speculative knowledge, he will simply undergo a troublesome process and will not achieve his desired result.
-As a person who beats an empty husk of wheat cannot get grain, one who simply speculates cannot achieve self-realization.
-His only gain is trouble.
+If someone gives up that path and engages in the cultivation of speculative knowledge, he will simply undergo a troublesome process and will not achieve his desired result.
+As a person who beats an empty husk of paddy regains nothing but useless labor, one who abandons Your devotional service and simply speculates will never attain perfection.

 tyaktvā sva-dharmaṁ caraṇāmbujam harer